m-mdy-m/VfyJS/doc/DataValidation.doc.md

 ### BinarySearchTree

-The `BinarySearchTree` class is a JavaScript implementation of a binary search tree (BST) data structure.
-It provides methods for inserting values into the tree, searching for values, and handling multiple values simultaneously.
-The tree is composed of nodes, each with a value and references to left and right child nodes.
+The `BinarySearchTree` class in vfyjs offers a robust JavaScript implementation of a binary search tree (BST) data structure.
+It facilitates operations such as inserting values into the tree, searching for specific values, and managing multiple values simultaneously.
+Each node in the tree contains a value along with references to its left and right child nodes.

 ### Parameters

-- `insert(value)`: Inserts a value into the binary search tree.
+- `insert(value)`: Inserts a single value into the binary search tree.
 - `insertArray(values)`: Inserts multiple values from an array into the binary search tree.
-- `search(value)`: Searches for a value within the binary search tree.
+- `search(value)`: Searches for a specific value within the binary search tree.

-### Examples

 ### Examples